lechimp-p/dicto.php/README.md

 * **analysis.store_results**: A boolean to determine, if the results of the analysis should be stored in database for analysis spanning more than one run.
 Defaults to true.
-* **analysis.report_stdout**: A boolean telling whether the results of the analysis are written to stdout.
-Defaults to true.
-* **analysis.report_database**: A boolean telling whether the results of the analysis should be written to a database containing results from differen runs.
-Defaults to true.
-The database can be used to create Reports ranging multiple runs of the analysis.

 ## Shortcommings and Outlook